Skip to main content

 A fall that goes undiscovered

 One in three Australians aged 65 and over experience a fall each year, according to the AIHW.
 When living alone, a fall — particularly at night — may not be discovered for many hours.
 Without a daily welfare call, a minor fall can become a medical emergency.
-If the daily call isn’t answered, a backup contact is alerted immediately.
+The daily summary shows you whether that day’s call was answered and how they sounded.

 Missed medications or a health decline